Welcome to Manor Park SC - The 'Family Friendly' Club

 Having spent some weeks learning to sail and perhaps beginning to race then you can take your interest further by becoming a regular crew member for one of our racers.
-Alternatively joining the club as a full member (£195-00) and hiring a club boat or buying your own boat to sail just what you want when you want
+Alternatively join the club as a full member and hire a club boat or buy your own boat to sail just what you want when you want

 Boats you will use

 4 x Coypu - solid dinghy for instructor and 3 students to get the basics